Chart Color Schemes

 Whitfield - Edge Hill has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact this area.
-Notable projects include Cairns Chinese Culture and Heritage Centre, Whitfield State School Performing Arts Centre, Kanimbla Heights Estate, and Izatt Close Residential Development.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects likely affecting the region.
+Notable initiatives include Kanimbla Heights Estate, Cairns Chinese Culture and Heritage Centre, Whitfield State School Performing Arts Centre, and Izatt Close Residential Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.